- Location: Louisiana

 There's no need to be nervous when taking the written exam for your driver's license.
 If you've reviewed the Louisiana Class D & E Drivers Guide and possible taken a driver education course, you should have all the knowledge you need to pass.

 The exam is designed to test your knowledge of the road signs, rules of the road, and driver's license regulations.
-You must answer 80 percent of the questions correctly to pass.

 The OMV requires that you provide your own vehicle for your driving test.
 If you decide a used car is the best option, remember to request a vehicle history report before your purchase.
 This will provide you with information, such as accident records or odometer roll backs that could become a problem in the future.